The Early Warning Signs of Drug or Alcohol Relapse

 Recovery from addiction is not about gaining control.
 In fact, it’s important to accept the fact that not everything can be within your control.
 But everything is manageable if you have the right tools, perspective, and support.
 It begins with professional support because experienced clinicians know what strategies really work to endure stress and triggers.

 So, if you notice early warning signs that your loved one may be facing drug or alcohol relapse, it’s time to re-assess their system of available resources.
-If they have not already been involved in a comprehensive treatment program, it might be time to take a step back to reinforce their recovery strategies from all possible angles.
+If they have not already been involved in a comprehensive alcohol treatment program, it might be time to take a step back to reinforce their recovery strategies from all possible angles.

 Even during a stay in comprehensive residential treatment, clinicians help clients to identify their personal triggers and the imminent risks that might lead to relapse.
 In an honest way, people look at their addictive patterns and practice healthier coping strategies and positive lifestyle habits.
 Because you can’t really cancel out the risks of relapse, the best thing you can do is thoroughly prepare to cope with the challenges that will arise.